North Korean Athletes Will March With South Koreans At Pyeongchang Olympics

 While North Korea's plans for the 2018 games are being made after all standard deadlines for Olympic participation have elapsed, they're also being welcomed as a sign of easing tensions after months of alarm over North Korea's nuclear program.
 In January, the two sides met for the first time in two years.

 North Korea's cheering squad will likely be an "army of beauties" deployed in a charm offensive, The Korea Herald reports.
-The country has sent large squads to previous big sporting events hosted in South Korea — and the newspaper adds that leader Kim Jong Un's wife Ri Sol-ju was part of one group sent to the Asian Athletics Championships in 2005, when she was a teenager.
+The country has sent large squads to previous big sporting events hosted in South Korea — and the newspaper adds that leader Kim Jong Un's wife, Ri Sol-ju, was part of one group sent to the Asian Athletics Championships in 2005, when she was a teenager.

-Not everyone is happy with the arrangement: an opinion piece in South Korea's Chosun Ilbo today says that given North Korea's small group of athletes, the country shouldn't be allowed to send "an army of clowns, bell-ringers and other assorted rabble."
+Not everyone is happy with the arrangement.
+An opinion piece in South Korea's Chosun Ilbo today says that given North Korea's small group of athletes, the country shouldn't be allowed to send "an army of clowns, bell-ringers and other assorted rabble."
 And by marching under a unification flag, the Ilbo's Sonu Jong says, South Korea is losing the chance to put its national flag in the limelight during one of the world's biggest events.

 The rare event of hundreds of North Koreans traveling south has prompted questions of how they should move between the cut-off countries.
 The regime is asking South Korea if its delegation can cross the border over land — presumably in cars and buses — according to the Korea Herald.

 So far, the talks have included representatives from the two Koreas and Pyeongchang organizers.
-The International Olympic Committee will take a more high-profile role on Saturday, Jan.
-20, when IOC President Thomas Bach welcomes all three delegations.
+The International Olympic Committee will take a more high-profile role this Saturday, when IOC President Thomas Bach welcomes all three delegations.

-Topics at that session will range from the names and number of North Korean athletes who will participate, as well as matters of protocol around the regime's flag and anthem, and North Korea's Olympic uniforms and involvement in ceremonies at the Pyeongchang games.
+Topics at that session will range from the names and number of North Korean athletes who will participate, as well as matters of protocol around the regime's flag and anthem, and North Korea's Olympic uniforms and involvement in ceremonies at the Pyeongchang Games.